MyoHub/myosuite/docs/source/tutorials.rst

 +++++++++++++++++++++++++++++++++++++
 Exoskeleton assisted rehabilitation is becoming more and more common practice (Jezernik et al. (2003)) due to its multiple benefit (Nam et al. (2017)).
 Modeling of an exoskeleton for the elbow was done via an ideal actuator and the addition of two supports with a weight of 0.101 Kg for the upper arm and 0.111 Kg on the forearm.
 The assistance given by the exoskeleton was a percentage of the biological joint torque, this was based on the neuromusculoskeletal controller presented in Durandau et al. (2019).

-The models will be released soon.
+The models and code will be released soon.

 .. image:: images/elbow_exo.png
   :width: 200